 I prefer to coil my shapes but will often use a thrown form as a starting point and then add to it.
 I like the tactile and visual contrast of strongly textured surfaces next to smooth burnished ones.
 One holds the oxides and the other is a canvas for the fire to paint its patterns on.

-I fire my pots in my wood-fired Raku kiln or a pit, when I have the opportunity.
+I smoke-fire my pots in my wood-fired bin or a pit, when I have the opportunity.

 I give my sculptural forms specific names usually derived from the plant form that inspired the shape and texture.
 The idea is to emphasise their unique quality.